synapticsynergy/dataNotLore/README.md

 This section relates to the `single_label_scraper.py` script.

-### Steps for creating an annotation csv file to be consumed by the single_label_scraper.py script

 ## Create a csv file within the src/annotations directory

 You can label this anything you want.
 I like to label the csv files the same name as the experiment that I want to run within jupyter notebook.